graft-project/graft-white-paper/graft-white-paper-1.02/graft-white-paper-1.02.md

 However, there may be additional value.
 In some cases, merchant might want to know the real identity of the buyer in order to comply with laws and regulations, for example, to make sure the buyer is older than 21 to be allowed to purchase some items.

 Since Graft is both decentralized payment processor and cryptocurrency, it is able to facilitate the full payment cycle without other cryptocurrencies or assets involved.
 However, in addition to decentralization and right for privacy, there is a freedom of choice which is another important fundamental liberal principle.
 Moreover, there might be a commercial need for diversity of cryptocurrencies for both buyers and merchants.
-Therefore, Graft will support Bitcoin and several major cryptocurrencies as additional choice for buyers and acceptable method of payoff for merchants.
+Therefore, Graft will support Bitcoin and several major cryptocurrencies as additional choice for buyers and acceptable method of payout for merchants.
 This feature will eliminate the need for merchant to integrate with multiple (centralized) payment software providers, and for user to sign up for centralized services and learn and maintain multiple wallet apps.
 It is important to note that merchants will have to accommodate higher risks and additional expenses associated with acceptance of alternative cryptocurrencies due to their slower confirmation times and higher transaction fees.

 # Terminology
 ### Graft